-Finally, Washington augments its power through alliances with most of the world's other industrialized states and projects it by means of multiple bases along China's eastern periphery.
-China is essentially alone and is surrounded by countries with which it has at some time been at war over the last century.
+Finally, Washington augments its power through alliances with most of the world's other industrialised states and projects it by means of multiple bases along China's eastern periphery.

+China is essentially alone and is surrounded by countries with which it has been at war over the last century.
 Some territorial disputes could turn violent.

-In short, in the near to middle term, at least, in any real sense the US has little to fear from China.
-Even if Beijing desired to threaten the US homeland, conquer US territories or interdict US commerce, it has little ability to do so.
+In short, in the near- to mid-term at least, in any real sense the US has little to fear from China.
+Even if Beijing desired to threaten the US homeland, conquer US territories, or interdict US commerce, it has little ability to do so.
 What China seeks is to end Washington's dominance along the former's coast, an objective more defensive than offensive.

 And economics is on Beijing's side.
-It is far costlier to project power than to deter its use.
+It is far costlier to project power than deter its use.
 How much is Washington willing to spend to maintain the overwhelming military superiority necessary to impose its will on China throughout the latter's own region?
 Such a military is going to grow less affordable over time.

-The US Congressional Budget Office predicts trillion dollar annual deficits within a decade and rising outlays on entitlements in future years.
-Are Americans prepared to sacrifice domestic needs for defense, not of their own nation but of allied states that underfund their own militaries?
+The Congressional Budget Office predicts trillion-dollar annual deficits within a decade, and rising outlays on entitlements in future years.
+Are Americans prepared to sacrifice domestic needs for defence not of their own nation, but of allied states which under-fund their own militaries?

 The US and China will inevitably have disagreements.
 However, they have no vital interests in conflict.
 Indeed, there is no serious cause for conflict if Washington is willing to accommodate China's rise.
-The US government's primary duty is to protect Americans' interests, not Washington's influence.